keonramses/Cinephage/docs/INDEXERS.md

 # Indexers

-Cinephage includes built-in support for torrent indexers using Cardigann-compatible YAML definitions.
+Cinephage includes built-in support for 23+ torrent indexers using both Cardigann-compatible YAML definitions and native TypeScript implementations.
 No external tools like Jackett or Prowlarr are required for basic functionality.

 This document serves as both usage documentation and a comprehensive catalog of indexers in the torrent ecosystem.